ogobrecht/ogobrecht.com/content/posts/2021/console/index.md

 One reason seems to be that everyone has different ideas or needs.

-## Easy installation without context possible
+## Easy installation without context and without special rights to administrative views

-In my case, I wanted a logging tool, which is very easy to install and works even if you are not allowed to create a context in the database.
-You only need the permissions to create tables and packages and a cleanup job - pretty standard.
-A context is optional and will be used automatically if present.
+In my case I wanted a logging tool, which is very easy to install and works even if you are not allowed to create a context in the database and also have no special read permissions for administrative views like v$session.
+You only need the rights to create tables and packages and a cleanup job - pretty standard.
+Nevertheless, it is possible to move individual users/sessions to a higher log level for debugging purposes.
+As this is solved via client identifier, this will also work in an environment without fixed session ID like e.g. APEX.
+If no client identifier is set in an environment, then Console simply assigns one itself.
+Console reads its configuration from a table with only one line supported by the result cache.
+This ensures a resource-saving execution.
+Also the check whether a log message is really written to the log table based on the current log level is highly optimized to keep the overhead as low as possible in production environments.

 ## A single install script